Mr-Jerry-Haxor/RaspberryPi-Motion-Detection-stream/README.md

 ## Accessing the Application

-Reconnect the USB camera again and Open your browser and type the following URL:
+ Open your browser and type the following URL:

 ```
 http://<raspberry_pi_ip-address>:8889/stream/?streamtype=camera